Currently Reading:

 One lone video cameraman taped footage of the police barriers.

-Later that day, the physical remains of this tragedy were a taped up hole in the plexiglas window of China City and a makeshift memorial comprised of photos and graffiti on the wall around the corner.
+Later that day, the physical remains of this tragedy were a taped up hole in the plexiglass window of China City and a makeshift memorial comprised of photos and graffiti on the wall around the corner.
 Votive candles were lined up next to folded cardboard boxes covered in messages that read more like those left in a high school yearbook – Miss you brother!
 Love you much! – than the memorial of a slain teenager.

 By Saturday evening, marked police cars had covered the corner day and night.
 Two young male cops sat in their car talking to residents in front of the memorial.
 I approached them and asked what the motive was in this particular homicide.